timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-08-29
+# Objectives for Today 2025-09-01

 - Just Chatting as we Get started & warmed up.
+- Update the KPIs of the Adventure... for BluePin
+- Plan out the Great Lakes trip?!
 - Create content for Discord announcements/event thing.
-- Create an announcement trailer for 100 day game to run on socials, stream etc.
-- Plan out the Great Lakes trip?!

 ## Events / Notices / Coming Soon